guettli/golang-and-vscode/README.md

 I use the GitLens plugin.

+GitLens: Select some lines, then click on the GitLens Icon, then "File History" and "Line History" are handy.

-mark some lines in vscode and create a hyperlink to Github which highlight these lines via `ctrl-p "GitLens: Copy Remote File URL"`.
+Mark some lines in vscode and create a hyperlink to Github which highlight these lines via `ctrl-p "GitLens: Copy Remote File URL"`.
 Handy if you want to point someone to a part of a file.